 Focusing on the efficiencies and cost savings goals will drive the success of your RFID asset management project and improve your asset management processes.
 A targeted pilot program will successfully prove the solution and often yields changes to project scope to achieve greater value from the RFID implementations.

-RFID is actually a bundle of technologies
+RFID is a bundle of technologies

-- RFID tags active or passive
+- RFID tags

 - RFID reader software